pearsonkyle/Exoplanet-Light-Curve-Analysis/README.md

 # Exoplanet Light Curve Analysis with Nested Sampler

 A python package for modeling exoplanet light curves.
 The transit function is based on the analytic expressions of Mandel and Agol 2002 and is re-written in C for microsecond execution speeds.
-This branch uses the mutlimodal nested sampling algorithm (https://arxiv.org/abs/0809.3437)
+This branch uses the mutlimodal nested sampling algorithm (https://arxiv.org/abs/0809.3437) to find a global solution.

 - Simple transit generator
 - Easily create noisy datasets